 PMs must work across all organization levels and departments.
 Because some branches are notorious for butting heads instead of playing nicely (a product manager will witness at least one Engineering v.
-Business Development Deathmatch), knowing how to make peace and find solutions that keep everyone happy is vital.
+Business Development Deathmatch), knowing how to make peace through emotional intelligence and universally pleasing solutions that keep each team happy are vital skills.

 In their 2013 State of Product Management and Marketing Survey, Pragmatic Marketing found that 61% of the PMs polled identified with this description: “A master generalist [that] can talk to engineers, users, executives, finance, marketing, sales, and other groups without tripping.”
-Product managers don’t trip.
-They can communicate effectively across organizational boundaries.
+Product managers don’t trip – they have stellar communication skills and can communicate effectively across organizational boundaries.